security-force-monitor/research-handbook/source/persons_postings.rst

 There are a variety of other roles a person can have including ``Second in Command``, ``Chief of Staff`` along with other less common entries.
 They will vary between countries.

-In nearly all cases, the value placed in this attribute is taken verbatim from the source.
+In nearly all cases, the value placed in this attribute is taken verbatim from the source. ``Commander`` is coded as the person who is ultimately in charge of the unit.
+If a person is referred to as “the head”, “chief” or some other variation indicating that they are in charge of a unit, they should be regarded as the ``Commander`` for the purposes of entering a value in this attribute.
+Similarly, the president of a country should have their role recorded as ``Commander`` for the ``unit`` of the presidency.

 As a special note, heads of academic or other security force institutions will sometimes be referred to as the ``Commandant``.
-In these cases, ``Commandant`` should be recorded in the `Person Posting: Title`_ attribute , and their role should be recorded here as ``Commander``.
+In these cases, ``Commandant`` should be recorded in the ``posting:titles:assertion`` attribute, and their role should be recorded here as ``Commander``.

-If a person is referred to as “the head”, “chief” or some other variation indicating that they are in charge of a unit, they should be regarded as the ``Commander`` for the purposes of entering a value in this attribute.

 posting:titles:assertion